 Introduction

-Comprehensive and accurate biodiversity inventories are paramount for a multifaceted understanding of regional ecological health, serving as the foundation for effective conservation planning and resource management strategies (Gardner, 2010).
-These assessments provide indispensable baseline data, enabling systematic monitoring of environmental changes, robust evaluation of anthropogenic impacts, and the development of targeted wildlife management plans (Mascia et al., 2014).
-Furthermore, up-to-date and meticulously verified species lists are critical tools for prioritizing conservation efforts, ensuring efficient allocation of limited resources, and quantitatively measuring the success of implemented interventions (Lee et al., 2005).
-In the context of accelerating global biodiversity decline and the ongoing Sixth Mass Extinction, such detailed inventories are no longer merely descriptive exercises but essential instruments for proactive conservation and effective policy formulation (Groves & Jensen, 2002).
+Comprehensive and accurate biodiversity inventories are paramount for a multifaceted understanding of regional ecological health and serve as the foundation for effective conservation planning and resource management strategies (Gardner, 2010).
+These assessments provide indispensable baseline data, enabling systematic monitoring of environmental changes, robust evaluation of anthropogenic impacts, and development of targeted wildlife management plans (Mascia et al., 2014).
+Furthermore, up-to-date and meticulously verified species lists are critical tools for prioritizing conservation efforts, ensuring the efficient allocation of limited resources, and quantitatively measuring the success of implemented interventions (Lee et al., 2005).
+In the context of accelerating global biodiversity decline and the ongoing Sixth Mass Extinction, such detailed inventories are no longer merely descriptive exercises, but essential instruments for proactive conservation and effective policy formulation (Groves & Jensen, 2002).
 They underpin our capacity to define conservation priorities and assess the efficacy of interventions aimed at preserving ecological integrity (Garnett et al., 2007).

-This paper presents an inventory of herpetofauna (reptiles and amphibians) and mammals within Bhimbandh Wildlife Sanctuary, an ecologically significant yet historically underexplored protected area in Bihar, India.
-The initial dataset, derived primarily from local survey documents and preliminary observations, presented significant methodological challenges.
-Notably, it exhibited considerable gaps and inconsistencies in taxonomic details, alongside a marked absence of comprehensive conservation status information for many listed species.
-This inherent unreliability underscored the pressing need for rigorous validation and data enrichment.
+This study presents an inventory of herpetofauna (reptiles and amphibians) and mammals within the Bhimbandh Wildlife Sanctuary, an ecologically significant yet historically underexplored protected area in Bihar, India.
+The initial dataset, derived primarily from local survey documents and preliminary observations, presents significant methodological challenges.
+Notably, there were considerable gaps and inconsistencies in taxonomic details, along with a marked absence of comprehensive conservation status information for many listed species.
+This inherent unreliability underscores the pressing need for rigorous validation and data enrichment.

-To address these critical limitations and ensure the scientific integrity and robustness of our findings, this research systematically supplemented the primary observational data.
-Information was meticulously cross-referenced and integrated from multiple reputable scientific databases, including the Global Biodiversity Information Facility (GBIF), IUCN Red List, The Reptile Database, and Amphibian Species of the World (Frost, 2021; GBIF, 2024; IUCN, 2023; Uetz, P., Freed, P., & Hošek, 2023).
-This rigorous, multi-source approach enabled the correction of taxonomic inaccuracies, including the identification and removal of erroneously listed species endemic to other biogeographical regions.
+To address these critical limitations and ensure the scientific integrity and robustness of our findings, this study systematically supplemented primary observational data.
+Information was meticulously cross-referenced and integrated from multiple reputable scientific databases, including the Global Biodiversity Information Facility (GBIF), IUCN Red List, Reptile Database, and Amphibian Species of the World (Frost, 2021; GBIF, 2024; IUCN, 2023; Uetz, P., Freed, P., & Hošek, 2023).
+This rigorous, multi-source approach has enabled the correction of taxonomic inaccuracies, including the identification and removal of erroneously listed species endemic to other biogeographical regions.
 It also facilitated the completion of crucial conservation status details, referencing authoritative global, national, and regional assessments (Convention on International Trade in Endangered Species of Wild Fauna and Flora., 2025; WPA, India, 1972; IUCN, 2023).
-Furthermore, this comprehensive data integration provided robust ecological descriptions and distribution notes for the identified species within the sanctuary’s unique habitat mosaic.
-The overarching aim of this work is to deliver a reliable, taxonomically sound, and ecologically relevant scientific assessment of regional biodiversity within Bhimbandh Wildlife Sanctuary, providing a foundational and verifiable resource for future ecological research, evidence-based conservation planning, and sustainable management initiatives in this vital landscape.
+Furthermore, this comprehensive data integration provides robust ecological descriptions and distribution notes for the identified species within the sanctuary’s unique habitat mosaic.
+The overarching aim of this study is to deliver a reliable, taxonomically sound, and ecologically relevant scientific assessment of regional biodiversity within the Bhimbandh Wildlife Sanctuary, providing a foundational and verifiable resource for future ecological research, evidence-based conservation planning, and sustainable management initiatives in this vital landscape.

 Study Area and Duration

-The faunal survey was conducted over a continuous period of 15 days, from the last week of March to the first week of April 2025, within Bhimbandh Wildlife Sanctuary, located in Munger District, Bihar, India.
+The faunal survey was conducted over a continuous period of 15 days, from the last week of March to the first week of April 2025, within the Bhimbandh Wildlife Sanctuary located in Munger District, Bihar, India.

-Bhimbandh Wildlife Sanctuary (25.23°N, 86.28°E) is located in the southwest of Munger district in Bihar, India, near the town of Haveli Kharagpur (Fig. 1).
+The Bhimbandh Wildlife Sanctuary (25.23°N, 86.28°E) is located in the southwest of Munger district in Bihar, India, near the town of Haveli Kharagpur (Fig. 1).
 It spans an area of approximately 681.99 km² and is characterized by diverse terrain, including the undulating Kharagpur Hills, part of the Chota Nagpur Plateau in southeastern Bihar.
-The sanctuary lies south of the Ganges River, west of Santhal Pargana, and is surrounded by densely populated non-forestry areas.
-The sanctuary has a diverse range of habitats, including dry deciduous forests, grasslands, seasonal wetlands, hot water springs, and human-modified landscapes.
-This ecological heterogeneity supports a wide range of vertebrate species and makes Bhimbandh an important site for biodiversity assessment.
+The sanctuary lies south of the Ganges River, west of Santhal Pargana, and is surrounded by densely populated, non-forestry areas.
+Sanctuaries have a diverse range of habitats, including dry deciduous forests, grasslands, seasonal wetlands, hot water springs, and human-modified landscapes.
+This ecological heterogeneity supports a wide range of vertebrate species and makes Bhimbandh an important site for biodiversity assessments.

 Figure 1.
 Map of the study area.